-A message from the Vice President/Chief Executive Officer
+A message from the Founder/Chief Executive Officer

 January 3, 2007 was a day that changed my life forever.
 We received news that our eighteen year-old son was killed in a vehicle collision and would never come home again.
 Many things raced through my mind over the next few days as I tried to plan and prepare to bury my only son.
 Little did I know, that through this dark night, God had a plan and was with me all along.
 Out of the ashes arose the Kenny Wolfe Foundation.